-In addition to his role as Deputy Whip, Senator Carper serves on the Homeland Security and Governmental Affairs Committee, the Environment and Public Works Committee and the Finance Committee.
-Senator Carper is the chairman of the Homeland Security and Governmental Affairs Committee's and is the chair of the Environment and Public Works Committee's Clean Air and Nuclear Safety Subcommittee.
+In addition to his role as a Deputy Whip, Senator Carper serves on the Homeland Security and Governmental Affairs Committee, the Environment and Public Works Committee and the Finance Committee.
+Senator Carper is the chairman of the Homeland Security and Governmental Affairs Committee and is the chair of the Environment and Public Works Subcommittee on Clean Air and Nuclear Safety.

 To learn more about Senator Carper's committee assignments, please visit the following pages:

 As Chairman of the Senate Committee on Homeland Security and Governmental Affairs, Senator Carper is responsible for working with members of the committee to advance legislation under its jurisdiction.
 Some of Senator Carper’s top priorities as chairman are postal reform, cyber security, curbing waste in government spending, and strengthening America’s borders.
 In addition to this, Senator Carper and the committee are responsible for reviewing legislation that affects the Department of Homeland Security and, more broadly, the efficiency and effectiveness of government functions.
 To learn more about Senator Carper’s role as chairman, visit the Committee’s website here.

 - Subcommittee on Clean Air and Nuclear Safety (Chairman)

 - Subcommittee on Green Jobs and the New Economy

 - Subcommittee on Energy, Natural Resources, and Infrastructure